joehahn/spark-one-off/README.md

 in the Amazon AWS cloud.
 And once that cluster is up and ready, a Spark job is then executed in parallel across that cluster's worker nodes.
 When that Spark job is complete, its output is stored in S3 and then the EMR cluster terminates.
-And while that is happening, a persistent datascience instance is also launched in AWSl that datascience instance hosts a Jupyter dashboard that uses the Athena service to query that S3 data and visualize those queries.
+And while that is happening, a persistent datascience instance is also launched in AWS; that datascience instance hosts a Jupyter dashboard that uses the Athena service to query that S3 data and visualize those queries.
 The purpose of this repo is to provide a template for getting  a computation performed in parallel on a throwaway Spark EMR cluster,